 After you’ve taken your photos from the top, it’s time to photograph this Ghent monument from the outside.
 For that postcard view of the Three Towers of Ghent, head to St Michaels bridge.

-Looking forward to learning more about the gorgeous city of Ghent and its many attractions?
-Check out our detailed guide on the Ghent must-sees for more inspiration and our best recommendations on places to stay.
+Looking forward to learning more about the gorgeous Ghent city centre and its many attractions?
+Check out our detailed guide on the Ghent must-sees for more inspiration as well as our best recommendations on hotels and restaurants.

 …